Uiedbook/JetPath/README.md

   <h1 align="center">JetPath</h1>

   <p align="center">
-    JetPath 🚀 - A fast and minimalist framework for Node, Deno and Bun.js.
-Embrace a new dev DX!
+    JetPath 🚀 - Is a granular, fast and minimalist framework for Node, Deno and Bun.
+Embrace a new standard!!!
     <br/>
     <br/>
     <a href="https://github.com/uiedbook/JetPath#examples"><strong>Explore JetPath APIs »</strong></a>